jake-w-liu/DiffMoM.jl/docs/src/api/density-topology.md

 ## Notes

-- `build_filter_weights` is O(`Nt^2`) in both work and temporary pair checks, so very fine meshes can be expensive without spatial acceleration.
+- `build_filter_weights` buckets triangle centroids into a uniform spatial grid (cell size `r_min`) and searches only the 3x3x3 neighbour stencil, so it is ~O(`Nt`) average for quasi-uniform meshes while producing the same weights as a brute-force pair loop.
-- `precompute_triangle_mass` returns one sparse matrix per triangle; memory grows with both RWG count and local support overlap.
+- `precompute_triangle_mass` returns one compact `LocalMassMatrix` per triangle; memory grows with both RWG count and local support overlap.
-- The penalty model uses real-valued `Z_max`; large values improve material contrast but can worsen conditioning.
+- The penalty model uses a complex `Z_max` (`ComplexF64`): a real value gives a resistive penalty (artificial absorption), while `reactive=true` gives a purely imaginary `jX` penalty that preserves power conservation.
+Large magnitudes improve material contrast but can worsen conditioning.
 - `gradient_density_full` assumes `rho_tilde` and `rho_bar` come from the same `W`, `w_sum`, `beta`, `eta` pipeline used in the forward pass.

 ---